dimanikulin/fva/FVADocMD/HowToPublish.md

 before publication please fill profiles make all profiles be consistent

+Read sites requrements

 ## Critiear
+I published 6 puvlicateion on different sites before right this one

 number of viewes

 ## Choose day and time